shireen215/supops/python2.1/README.md

 ---

-## 4 — Add required permissions to Lambda role.
+## Step 4: Add required permissions to Lambda role.

 1. Open the Lambda function
 2. Go to Configuration → Permissions